The term ‘upper limb injury’ refers to injuries to the shoulders, arms, elbows, wrists and hands (including fingers and thumbs).

 A more serious injury, such as a broken hand, wrist or elbow, may require surgery, immobilisation in plaster, and a course of physiotherapy before a full recovery is achieved.
 Even without complications the recovery period could be lengthy, say several months to a year, and may require a period of absence from work.

-A life changing injury, such as a limb amputation, will require specialist intervention and treatment.
+A life-changing injury, such as a limb amputation, will require specialist intervention and treatment.
 In addition, there may need to be adaptations to your home, your car and your place of work as a result.

 The length of time it takes to settle upper limb injury claims depends on 3 factors; whether the other party admits they were at fault, the severity of your injuries, and the amount and complexity of your losses and expenses.
 A straightforward upper limb injury claim can be settled within 3 months, but more serious upper limb injury claims may take longer.